-So how do you do that?
-First, unlike the tactics above to grow your account this one usually isn’t free.
-However, if done correctly, it’s good value.
+So, how do you do that?
+First, unlike the tactics to grow Instagram followers mentioned above, this one usually isn’t free.
+However, if done correctly, it’s of good value.

 To get started, you’ll need to make a list of large accounts in your niche.
 For example, if you sell beauty products, you’ll want to find large accounts from beauty bloggers.

-There are a few things to look for in the profiles results:
+There are a couple of things to look for in the profiles results:

 - An email address in the profile

-Locations not only have their own Instagram feed but also their own Story just like hashtags that you can contribute to when you use the location sticker in your own Stories.
+Locations not only have their own Instagram feed but also their own Story, and hashtags you can contribute to when you use the location sticker in your own Stories.